-You don’t have to go far to read something about a failed M&A transaction.
+You don’t have to go far to read something about a failed Merges and Acquisitions (M&A) transaction.
 One that comes to mind is the Sears-Kmart transaction which is cratering as we speak.
 It’s been called “the greatest destruction of retail value in history.”
 Remember the mega-merger between Kraft and Heinz?
 The New York Times recently called it a mega-mess.
 Oh, and that includes its accounting – I will talk more about that below.

 But it goes without saying that this area is full of failures.
 If you are in FP&A and the Big Kahuna tells you to do an analysis on a possible transaction, how do you go about it in a credible manner?